Getting started with WinUI Pyramid Chart (SfPyramidChart)

 NOTE

-You can also explore our WinUI Pyramid Chart example that shows how to easily configure with built-in support for creating stunning visual effects.
+You can also explore our WinUI Pyramid Chart example that shows how to easily configure the chart with built-in support for creating stunning visual effects.